xinhuolin/TCS-DL/README.md

 2.Change the corresponding path of training and test data in the file 'train.py' on line 20, 21.
 3.Change the compress_rate you want run in the file 'train.py' on line 32.
 4.Run the file 'train.py'

+Acknowledgement:
+Office of Basic Energy Sciences of the U.S. Department of Energy, award no. DE-SC0021204